shannonjin/Avocado-Classifier/README.md

 Given the price of an avocado, my python script will guess the region in which the avocado is being retailed in.
 Find out if the avocado you're about to buy is being priced fairly for your geographic area!

 The dataset used for this project was downloaded from the Hass Avocado Board's website, and contains avocado prices from 2015-2018 from across the nation.
-Thank you to Justin Kiggins for making this dataset available on kaggle [a link](https://www.kaggle.com/neuromusic/avocado-prices)
+Thank you to Justin Kiggins for making this dataset available on [kaggle](https://www.kaggle.com/neuromusic/avocado-prices)